Cysharp/MagicOnion/docs/docs/quickstart.md

-# Start with a client and server in .NET
+# Getting started with a client and server in .NET
 This guide shows how to create a simple MagicOnion server and client.
 The server provides a simple service that adds two numbers, and the client calls the service to get the result.

 MagicOnion provides RPC services like Web API and StreamingHub for real-time communication.
 This section implements an RPC service like Web API.